staltz/callbag-to-async-iterable/readme.md

 Convert any pullable callbag source to an AsyncIterable (`async function*`).

-**EXPERIMENTAL:** uses async iterators from ES2018, which are known to only work in Firefox 57+ and Edge 16.
+**⚠️ EXPERIMENTAL:** uses async iterators from ES2018, which are known to only work in Firefox 57+ and Edge 16.

 Copy file `ff-example.js` and paste it in Firefox's console to see a successful run.